 There is a way for this vessel to find the power it needs in this situation, and that’s by using a Reverse Y Adapter.
 This converter connects to both of the 30A outlets on the shore power pedestal and determines if the hot and neutral are correctly polarized, and if the hots are opposite phase, and if both male plugs are connected properly.
 If not, a special circuit in the Reverse Y does not allow current to flow.
 If the wiring is OK, the Reverse Y provides 50A of 125/250V power to your boat.

 Another variation on the Y cable allows you to connect into a single pedestal outlet, and split the output between two boats or two inlets on the same boat.
 Once again, there’s no free lunch: your two circuits will be limited to the 30A capacity of the connection.
 That may mean some cooperation if two boats are trying to use the same outlet without tripping the breaker.

 Deciding which pigtail adapter you need to get plugged in can be tricky, especially when you’re standing in the pouring rain with your cell phone, trying to place an order.
-Check the charts in our Annual Catalog carefully to ensure that you choose the correct cordsets and adapters for your boat.
+Check the charts below carefully to ensure that you choose the correct cordsets and adapters for your boat.